Himanshuraj2918/Voting_App---Nodejs/README.md

 > 3. Bcrypt Js
 > 4. Mongoose

-> Any many others packages taht are present in package.json
+> And many others packages taht are present in package.json

 You can run this appliaction using Postman, Thunder client or many application.